MrDaPoyo/ebook/chapter1.md

 ## 1.1.1 Getting Started with VScode

 VScode is a popular code editor developed by Microsoft.
 It provides a wide range of features and extensions that make it a favorite among many web developers.
 To get started with VScode\footnote{Official video-guide: https://www.youtube.com/watch?v=B-s71n0dHUk}, it's as simple as visiting their official website\footnote{You can get VScode from https://code.visualstudio.com/.} and downloading VScode.
-Afterwards, make sure to run the installation wizard and you're now good to go!
+Afterward, make sure to run the installation wizard and you're now good to go!

 ## 1.1.2 Essential Extensions for Web Development in VScode